Scholarships Available

 - Involvement in school and/or community activities

-Awarded to a Newaygo County resident or student graduating from a Newaygo County high school.
+To be awarded to a Newaygo County resident or a Newaygo County high school graduate

 - Scholarship is intended to benefit students pursuing a vocational trade with preference to students pursuing training and a career in HVAC (heating, ventilation, and air conditioning) or health care

-One, four-year renewable award to a graduating high school senior from a Newaygo County high school with preference to those involved in scouting.
+To be awarded to a graduating high school senior from a Newaygo County high school with preference to those involved in scouting

 - Financial need